-- 3. Self-Insured Plan As of November 1, 2021.
-In order to be eligible for approval as a private plan on or after November 10, 2021, only self-insured plan documents that conform to the requirements of the Self-Insurance Plan Document attached as Exhibit A to this Policy (hereinafter, an "self-insured plan document") will be eligible for approval as a self-insurance plan by the CT Paid Leave Authority. - 4.
+- 1. As an alternative to obtaining an insurance policy, an employer can apply for approval to comply with its obligations under the CT Paid Leave Act through a self-insured plan.
+As part of that application, the employer shall attest that it will provide self-insured coverage to the Employer's covered individuals for benefits in accordance with the CT Paid Leave Act; that its self-insured plan will comply with all requirements established by the CT Paid Leave Authority; and that it has sufficient financial resources to pay claims and provide adequate benefits claims administration to assure that employees have access to benefits as they would if they participated in the public program. - Self-Insured Plan Document.
+In order to be eligible for approval as a private plan, only self-insured plan documents that conform to the requirements of the Self-Insurance Plan Document attached as Exhibit A to this Policy (hereinafter, an "self-insured plan document") will be eligible for approval as a self-insurance plan by the CT Paid Leave Authority. - 3.
 Surety Bond.
 In order for a self-insured plan to be approved, the employer shall furnish as part of the application a bond running to the CT Paid Leave Trust Fund with a surety company authorized to transact business in the state as surety in an amount equal to the estimated total yearly contributions that would otherwise be owed by the employer's employees to the CT Paid Leave Trust Fund. - a.
 The CT Paid Leave Authority shall accept only surety bonds that have been issued by surety companies that are on the federal Department of Treasury's Listing of Approved Sureties at the time the application is submitted. - b.
 The surety bond shall be in the form established by the Authority.